 It has been a little more than two months since my last post.
 During that period my free time was focused almost exclusively on preparing for the Toastmasters World Championship of Public Speaking that was held in Cincinnati, Ohio from 21-24 August 2013.
 I wrote about qualifying for the World Championship in this post.

 The experience was fantastic.
 The conference, the attendance for which I would put at around 2,000, was well organized.
 The Duke Energy Convention Center was a good choice for a location.
-If you are interested, you can see some photos on my Facebook page or the Facebook page of the International Convention itself.
+If you are interested, you can see some photos on the Facebook page of the International Convention itself.

 Preparing for the competition was one of the most intense experiences of my life.
 I had to go to Cincinnati with two speeches: one for the Semi-Finals; and one for the Finals (in the event that I won my Semi-Final).
 Many, many hours were spent every week drafting, editing and rehearsing the speeches.
 I tested the speeches before audiences in Switzerland, Germany and, the week before the convention, Ontario and New York State.

 So many people provided help and encouragement along the way.
 Many of them are recognized here.
 I wish to acknowledge the feedback that I received on my texts from past World Champions Vikas Jhingran, Mark Hunter and, especially, Jock Elliot.
 I would also like to that past World Champion, Mark Brown, for taking the time in Cincinnati to give me feedback on the delivery of my Semi-Final speech.